martinmhan/blackjack-game/README.md

-# blackjack-game
+# DESCRIPTION
-Basic Blackjack game built with MongoDB, Express, React, and Node
+Basic full stack blackjack game built with MongoDB, Express, React, and Node

+# INSTRUCTIONS
+1. npm install
+2. npm run build
+3. npm start

 # TO DO
-Server
-  Use sessions/authentication middleware to hash password and allow players to stay logged in Client
+Incorporate sessions/authentication middleware
+Fix position of components when window is resized Improve CSS styling, add animations
-  Refactor blackjack hand into a container component inside Player component Allow player to split hands into two
+Allow player to split hands into two
-  Allow player to double
+Allow player to double bet
-  Improve CSS styling / animations

 # V2
-Use sockets to allow multiple players to join different tables Add a Tables view to show available tables and # of current players in each
+Use sockets to allow multiple players to join different tables Add a Tables view to show available tables and # of players in each